Every day, Boys & Girls Clubs of Greater Milwaukee helps thousands of kids and teens embrace the desire to learn and work toward productive futures.

 Keith Mardak and Mary Vandenberg

-Offered at 7 MPS school sites, SPARK Early Literacy Program helps boost the literacy skills of more than 300 K5 through 3rd grade students annually.
+Offered at 8 school sites in the city of Milwaukee, SPARK Early Literacy Program traditionally helps boost the literacy skills of more than 300 K5 through 3rd grade students annually.
 An evaluation of SPARK through an Investing in Innovations Grant showed a statistically significant and sizeable impact on its participants.

 The program operates in collaboration with the schools and classroom teachers.
-SPARK offers one-on-one tutoring sessions and individual lessons are developed for each student.
-The program also includes family engagement so parents and guardians have the tools they need to help their children be successful.
+SPARK offers one-on-one tutoring sessions and individual lessons are developed for each student both virtually and in person.
+The program also includes family engagement, so parents and guardians have the tools they need to help their children be successful.
 We offer events to bring families together to build a community of support.

 Every day, the Clubs offer Power Hour during the first hour after school.
 This is a time for members to focus on homework or participate in differentiated educational activities and interventions.
 Additionally, the Clubs offer further programming to meet the academic needs of kids and teens.